 Saigon Central Post Office features a bright exterior framed with white trim.
 Curved windows are designed with engaged piers, crowned with imaginative human-headed characters and elegantly framed with green shutters.

 The facade retains the cubic structure with the arches above the entrance.
-The front of the building is decorated in rectangular cases with names of inventors of telegram and electric professions and pictures of men and women wearing laurel wreaths.
+The front of the building is decorated in rectangular cases with names of inventors of telegram and electric professions and reliefs depicting men and women wearing laurel wreaths.

 The large clock with Roman numerals is featured prominently on the arc of the main entrance as the witnesses for the existence of the whole building.
 The clock was checked and cleaned regularly to ensure its accuracy.